3.6. Creating the Plan Tree of Multiple-Table Query

 data | integer |

 In Level 1, the planner creates a RelOptInfo structure and estimates the cheapest costs for each relation in the query.
-The RelOptInfo structures are added to the simple_rel_array of the PlannerInfo of this query.
+These RelOptInfo structures are added to the simple_rel_array within the PlannerInfo structure of the query (refer to Figure 3.35).

 Figure 3.35.
 The PlannerInfo and RelOptInfo after processing in Level 1.

-The RelOptInfo of tbl_b only has a sequential scan access path because tbl_b does not have a related index.
+In contrast, the RelOptInfo for tbl_b contains only a sequential scan access path because tbl_b has no associated index.

 3.6.2.2.
 Processing in Level 2